niwatorrri/niwatorrri.github.io/_posts/2019-11-18-java-for-cpp-programmers.md

 ### Collections

 A collection represents a group of objects known as its elements.
 Its sub-interfaces include Set, List, Queue, Deque, Map, SortedSet and SortedMap.
 All can be imported from `java.util.*`.
+Similar to C++ STL.

 - Set\<T\> implementations: `HashSet`, `TreeSet`, and `LinkedHashSet`
   - Methods: size, isEmpty, add, remove, contains, addAll, removeAll, etc.